Objectives and Competencies

 Basic, General and Cross-Curricular Competencies

 The basic competencies for all bachelor’s degrees are defined in Royal Decree 1393/2007, of 29 October, and are aimed at the student acquiring general training in one or more disciplines, oriented towards preparing them to carry out professional activities.
+They will be progressively adapted and as established by the current Royal Decree 822/2021, of 28 September, which establishes the organization of university education and the quality assurance procedure.

 General competencies for all bachelor's degrees